 Dr Joanne Innes

-I am a qualified Cognitive Behavioural Therapist with a background in Health Psychology, providing private therapy in Paisley and Glasgow.
+I am a qualified Cognitive Behavioural Therapist with a background in Health Psychology, providing private therapy in Paisley.
+Please note that as of 18/03/20 I will be working exclusively via Skype and telephone until further notice.

 I provide a supportive and sensitive environment where you can discuss your situation without pressure or judgement, and we can work together to help you find a way to cope with your difficulties.
 Often it is difficult to understand why we are distressed, unhappy or not coping, and CBT can help clarify your thinking and look for practical solutions to move forward.